-Vanessa Guignery is Professor of Contemporary English Literature and Postcolonial Literature at the École Normale Supérieure in Lyon (France), after having taught at the University of La Sorbonne in Paris as Lecturer, Assistant and Associate Professor from 1996 to 2009.
+Vanessa Guignery is Professor of Contemporary English Literature and Postcolonial Literature at the École Normale Supérieure de Lyon (France), after having taught at the University of La Sorbonne in Paris as Lecturer, Assistant and Associate Professor from 1996 to 2009.
 She was Visiting Professor at the University of Texas in Austin in 2011 and Visiting Scholar at Northwestern University in Evanston (Illinois) in April 2017.
 She was a Fellow at the Harry Ransom Center of the University of Texas in Austin in 2006, 2008, 2009 and 2016, and has been a University Affiliate and Scholar there since 2010 for periods of one up to six months.
 She was a Junior member of the Institut Universitaire de France between 2012 and 2017.
 Since September 2020, she has been on secondment as a research scholar at the CNRS research unit ITEM, specialised in genetic criticism.
 She was a Visiting Researcher at the CSH (Centre de Sciences Humaines) in New Delhi, India, in January-April 2022.

 several books and essays on the work of Julian Barnes, including Julian Barnes from the Margins.
 Exploring the

 of Julian Barnes (Macmillan, 2006), and Conversations with Julian Barnes

 (Mississippi Press, 2009), co-edited with Ryan Roberts, the webmaster of julianbarnes.com.
 She has published articles

 on Jonathan Coe, Arundhati Roy, Anita Desai, Jeanette Winterson, Michèle Roberts, Alain de Botton, David